Stealthy20/grocery-shopping-list/docs/TESTING.md

 ![Bug1 fix](bug2.png "Image of the second bug")

 **Fix**
-- So i removed the category from the form and insted called it and set the choice from the frontend form with this code bellow.
+- So i removed the category from the form and instead called it and set the choice from the frontend form with this code bellow.

 ![Bug2 fix](bug2fix.png "Image of the second bug fix")

 **Bug 3**
-- When the user wanted to add a item to the list and didnt choose an category which is a required field.
+- When the user wanted to add a item to the list and didn't choose an category which is a required field.
 The user got an 404 error.

 ![Bug3](bug3.png "Image of the third bug")

 **Fix**
-- I added code to the view to check if category is truthy, if not throw an error message else procced.
+- I added code to the view to check if category is truthy, if not throw an error message else proceed.

 ![Bug3 fix](bug3fix.png "Image of the third bug fix")